zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **serviceId**

-    Specifies the service instance identifier that is registered in the API Mediation Layer installation.
+    This parameter specifies the service instance identifier that is registered in the API Mediation Layer installation.
     The service ID is used in the URL for routing to the API service through the gateway.
     The service ID uniquely identifies the service in the API Mediation Layer.
     The system administrator at the customer site defines this parameter.